wdi-atx-10/class/w02/d02/afternoon/exercises/calculator.md

-# Javascript Calculator
+# JavaScript Calculator

 **20 mins**

-Your task is to create a Javascript object that represents a calculator.
+Your task is to create a JavaScript object that represents a calculator.
 It should have methods that provide it with the following functionality...

 * Addition
 * Subtraction
 * Multiplication
 * Division

-You should be able to run these methods like so from your browser's Javascript console...
+You should be able to run these methods like so from your browser's JavaScript console...
 ```js
 calculator.add(1,2);
 // => 3